vim-scripts/Clighter/README.md

 The compiler options for Clang.
 Sometimes Clighter doesn't do correct highlighting cause Clang can't parse the source code without necessary options, so you need tell Clang how to parse the code.
-You can set the compiler options to g:clighter_clang_options with list.

 Default: `[]`
 ```vim